Modular construction: Time

 Modular construction has consistently been at least 20 percent faster than traditional on-site builds.
 Currently, the design process of modular construction projects tends to take longer than that of traditional building.
 This is because modular construction is a fairly new technology and not many architects and engineers have experience working with it.
 In fewer words, the industry has not yet learned how to work this way.
-It is expected of design firms to develop module libraries which would assist in the automatization of this process.
+It is expected of design firms to develop module libraries which would assist in the automation of this process.
 These modules libraries would hold various pre-designed 2D panels and 3D structures which would be digitally assembled to create standardized structures.

 The foundations of a structure are a crucial part of its rigidity.
 The magnitude and complexity of such will vary depending on the size, and overall weight of the structure.
 Therefore, the weight difference of a traditionally built house and a prefabricated structure will mean that foundations needed will be smaller and faster to build.

 Off-site manufacturing is the pinnacle of modular construction.
 The ability to coordinate and repeat activities in a factory along with the increased help of automation result in largely faster manufacturing times than those of on-site building.
 A large time saver is the ability to parallelly work on the foundation of a structure and the manufacturing of the structure itself.
 This would be impossible with traditional construction.
 The on-site construction is radically simplified.
 The assembly of pre-fabricated components is as simple as assembling the 3D modules, and connecting the services to main site connections.
 A team of five workers can assemble up to six 3D modules, or the equivalent of 270 square meters of finished floor area, in a single work day.